Ahmad Kasravi: Early life

-Kasravi was born on Wednesday, 29 September 1890, in the Hokmavar neighborhood of Tabriz.
-His family admired him as the first son of their family.
+Kasravi was born on 29 September 1890 in the Hokmavar neighborhood of Tabriz.
+His family adored him being their first son.
 His mother prevented him from playing with other peers.
 According to Kasravi himself, from the age of five, his head was shaved according to the tradition of that time, which made him very upset.
 He was sent to a school in Hekmavar when he was six years old.
 Nevertheless, Kasravi was a leader in learning, comparing himself to his peers, and he learned many things with his own efforts and with the help of his family.
 His father died at the age of 12 and (after two years of carpet weaving) he returned to religious school and continued it according to his father's will.
 Haji Mir Mohsen Agha, who was the husband of the aunt and guardian of the Kasravi family, sent him to the Talibiyeh school.
 In that school, Kasravi first studied in the school with a man named Mullah Hassan.
 Kasravi first met Sheikh Mohammad Khayabani, who taught Ptolemy, at the same school in Talebia.

 In 1904, at the same time as the beginning of the Persian Constitutional Revolution in Tabriz, Kasravi first came across the name of the constitution and, according to him, he was dedicated to the constitution from the very beginning.
-At the same time, a young cleric in Hakmavar became the son-in-law of Mir Mohsen Agha, the guardian of Kasravi's family, and Mir Mohsen started the mosque of Nia Kasravi and forced Kasravi to learn from him; But the two were at hostility.
+At the same time, a young cleric in Hakmavar became the son-in-law of Mir Mohsen Agha, the guardian of Kasravi's family, and Mir Mohsen started the mosque of Nia Kasravi and forced Kasravi to learn from him; But the two were at odds.
 Kasravi's leaning towards the constitution and the opposition of this cleric and Mir Mohsen Agha to the constitution also increased his enmity.
 Therefore, Kasravi stopped learning from him, and as a result, his family guardian also resented Kasravi and changed his attitude towards him.